peteroupc/html3dutil/tutorials/glmath.md

 ### Tait-Bryan angles

-Pitch-yaw-roll angles (also called Tait-Bryan angles) describe three different rotations around three different axes, called the pitch, yaw, and roll axes (or the X, Y, Z axes, respectively), which occur one after the other.
+Pitch-yaw-roll angles (also called Tait-Bryan angles) describe three different rotations of the same vector around three different axes, called the pitch, yaw, and roll axes (or the X, Y, Z axes, respectively), which occur one after the other.
 However:

 * There are multiple conventions for pitch-yaw-roll angles, including the order of rotations (for example: pitch-roll-yaw, roll-pitch-yaw), and whether the rotations occur